 Experian, which is the world's largest credit bureau, launched IdentityWorks in 2010 to provide identity protection services to consumers.

-IdentityWorks offers a free 30-day trial for each of its provided plans.
-The company also has an annual option available that allows consumers to have two free months of service.
+The credit bureau's identity protection service also has an annual option available that allows consumers to get two free months of service.

 IdentityWorks provides its customers with up to $1 million in identity theft insurance with zero deductible.
 In the event of identity theft, this policy covers expenses such as fraudulent electronic funds transfers, lost wages, legal fees, and private investigator costs.

 Although it's not unheard of for an identity protection service to provide identity theft insurance, some companies only offer up to $25,000.

 IdentityWorks' customer support center is only open 12 hours per day on weekdays and 8 hours per day on weekends.
 This means that customers may not be able to get ahold of the company during an emergency.

 Meanwhile, there are many other companies in the identity theft protection industry offer 24/7 customer support services.

 Not surprisingly, IdentityWorks offers great detection services-Experian is a credit bureau, after all.

 However, the company's identity theft resolution services are somewhat lacking when stacked up against competitors.
 For example, IdentityWorks does not offer the limited power of attorney or follow-through options on surveillance alerts.

 While many identity theft protection companies offer free credit reports, IdentityWorks charges a fee each time a customer would like a credit report copy.